K-12 Lesson Plans

 The Using Local Primary Sources to Explore the Impact of Inventions and Innovations of the Industrial Revolution lesson plan spans two days and covers the impact of the major inventors and innovators of the Industrial Revolution.
 The purpose of this lesson is to build upon students’ prior knowledge of analyzing primary sources, the Industrial Revolution, and Chattanooga history.
 Using primary sources students will identify major figures of the Industrial Revolution and describe their impact on Chattanooga and United States history.
 The lesson plans cover standard US.05 and is divided into the following plans and handouts:

-- Industrial Revolution Part I Lesson Plan
+- Industrial Revolution Part I Lesson Plan and Workbook

-- Industrial Revolution Part II Lesson Plan
+- Industrial Revolution Part II Lesson Plan and Workbook

 The Using Local Primary Sources to Explore the Movement of People from Rural to Urban Areas lesson plan builds on students’ prior knowledge of analyzing primary sources, the Industrial Revolution, and Chattanooga history.
 Students will learn to identify major industrial centers in America and use primary sources to determine causes of rural to urban migration during the industrial revolution, using Chattanooga as a case study.
 By the end of the case study, students should be able to describe how industrialization influenced the movement of people from rural to urban areas.
 This lesson will also serve to encourage critical literacy and engagement with the community.
 The lesson plan covers standard US.06 and is divided into the following plans and handouts: